cs1302uga/cs1302-gallery/README.md

   If you decide to introduce additional `.java` files into your project, then they are expected to fulfill all non-functional and absolute requirements, even if the main parts of the project do not use them.
+This includes, but is not limited to the code style requirements.
 You may assume graders will compile your source code in an order that satisfies compilation dependencies.
 You should remove any `.java` files that you do not need before submission.